opentx/lua-reference-guide/function_scripts.md

 ##### Lifetime

-* script *init* function is called once with model is loaded
+* script *init* function is called once when model is loaded
 * script *run* function is periodically called as long as switch condition is true
 * script is stopped and disabled if it misbehaves (too long runtime, error in code, low memory)